weixu000/libtorch-yolov3-deepsort/README.md

+# Overview
+There are four modules in the project:
+- Detection: YOLOv3
+- Tracking: SORT and DeepSORT
+- Processing: Run detection and tracking, then display and save the results (a compressed video, a few snapshots for each target)
+- GUI: Display the results

-# libtorch-yolov3
+# YOLOv3
-A Libtorch implementation of the YOLO v3 object detection algorithm, written with pure C++.
-It's fast, easy to be integrated to your production, and supports CPU and GPU computation.
-Enjoy ~
+A Libtorch implementation of the YOLO v3 object detection algorithm, written with modern C++.

-The code is based on the [pytorch version](https://github.com/ayooshkathuria/pytorch-yolo-v3) (without GUI and DeepSORT), I rewritten it with C++.
+The code is based on the [walktree](https://github.com/walktree/libtorch-yolov3).

 # SORT
-The former code is from [walktree](https://github.com/walktree/libtorch-yolov3).
-However, I also merged [C++ version of SORT](https://github.com/mcximing/sort-cpp) to do tracking.
+I also merged [SORT](https://github.com/mcximing/sort-cpp) to do tracking.

 A similar software in Python is [here](https://github.com/weixu000/pytorch-yolov3), which also rewrite form [the most starred version](https://github.com/ayooshkathuria/pytorch-yolo-v3) and [SORT](https://github.com/abewley/sort)